Edgecumbe Flood Action

 • Filing an application to the High Court of New Zealand to make the claim a class action on behalf of all Edgecumbe residents and property owners for losses suffered as a result of the Edgecumbe floods on 6 April 2017.

-What is the Edgecumbe Flood Class Action about?
+What is the Edgecumbe Flood Action about?

 On 6 April 2017, the town of Edgecumbe was flooded after a floodwall on the Rangitāiki River failedHundreds of properties were flooded with about 70 percent of the town impacted by flood damage.